information in your note!

 In 1867, the British leased the fort and undertook massive renovations, which included the construction of the imposing British Consulate in the eastern section of the fortress compound.
 Its red brick verandah and red roof tiles complement the color scheme and design of the fort.

-Hongmao Castle was not repossessed by the government until 1980 when it was designated as a historic site of the first grade.
-Its position overlooking the mouth of the Tamsui River makes it a particularly attractive scenic spot, especially at sunset.
+Hongmao Castle's position overlooking the mouth of the Tamsui River makes it a particularly attractive scenic spot, especially at sunset.

 （Traffic information is subject to change.
 Please check with the